ibm-cloud-docs/openshift/openshift_network_policy.md

   1. Open the `generic-privatehostendpoint.yaml` policy.
   2. Replace `<worker_name>` with the name of a worker node.
     <p class="note">Some worker nodes must follow a different naming structure for Calico policies.
 You must use the name that is returned when you run `calicoctl get nodes --config=<filepath>/calicoctl.cfg`.</p>
   3. Replace `<worker-node-private-ip>` with the private IP address for the worker node.
-To see your worker nodes' private IPs, run `ibmcloud oc worker ls --cluster <my_cluster>`.
+To see your worker nodes' private IP addresses, run `ibmcloud oc worker ls --cluster <my_cluster>`.
   4. For each worker node in your cluster, repeat these steps in a separate entry in the file.
     <p class="important">Each time you add a worker node to a cluster, you must update the host endpoints file with the new entries.</p>
   5. Save the policy.